chatterjeerajdeep/explore-image-processing/README.md

 # explore-image-processing
+### Basics
-This repository contains my experimentation with image processing using OpenCV
+This project contains my experimentations with tools and functions present in OpenCV

+### Logo Detection
+A simple Project in OpenCV to detect logos of organizations like Facebook and Twitter, using simple contour-based methods